KarMiles/campervan-adventures/README.md

     <img src="docs/user-story-testing/user-story-garage.jpg">
 </details>

-6. User story not realized in initial release.
+6. As a Visitor I want to rent a vehicle online.
+User story not realized in initial release as described in the analysis in the [Focus](#focus) section.

 7. As the Site Owner I want that prospective clients have multiple ways to engage with the company.